ScaleCommerce/Image-creator/readme.md

 ------------
 * Run ```composer install```

-* change the root path in web/scale-image-creator.php to where your images are stored
+* change the root path in config.php to where your images are stored.

 * Change your .htaccess file or nginx config so if an image is not found the script is called.